 Alfred State SUNY College of Technology, which specializes in project-based learning, tied 10th on U.S. News & World Report's list of best northern regional colleges north in 2020.
 The college offers an Associate in Occupational Studies in Building Trades-Building Construction with an emphasis on carpentry and masonry.

 |School Highlight: All students admitted to this program must fulfill computer a competency requirement.|

 SUNY College of Technology at Canton ranked 23rd among the best regional colleges in the North by U.S. News & World Report in 2020.
 The college offers certificate programs in the following construction trades: electrical construction and maintenance, air conditioning maintenance and repair, and heating and plumbing service.

 |School Highlight: Morrisville is a laptop-integrated school.|

-Morrisville State College is a regional college in the North that was placed at #43 by U.S. News & World Report in 2015.
+Morrisville State College (SUNY) in Morrisville, NY, is a regional college in the north that was placed at #21 by U.S. News & World Report in 2016.
 The college offers an Associate in Occupational Studies in Residential Construction.
 In addition to classroom learning and hands-on work in construction, students can take classes in project estimating and business.